ArnaudDroitLab/LD-annot/README.md

 ## Running LD-annot
 LD-annot runs using only one command line which provide path to files and required parameters.

-When data come from a vcf file, run the following command line:
+##### When data come from a vcf file, run the following command line:
 ```
+python3 annot-GBS.py geno.vcf annot.gff3 candidate type thr output

 ```
+where geno.vcf is the data file, annot.gff3 is the file containing genomic coordinates and annotations for features (most often genes), type is the feature (mRNA, CDS, gene), thr is the threshold for r2, and output is an output name specified by the user.

-When data come from SNP genotyping, files containing genotypes per individual should be placed in a folder int the same folder as LD-annot.py and calculLD.sh:
+##### When data come from SNP genotyping, files containing genotypes per individual should be placed in a folder int the same folder as LD-annot.py and calculLD.sh:
 ```
 ```